Did your recent attempt at making muffins leave you wondering what went wrong? Perhaps they turned out a bit denser than expected.

 Making muffins that turn out fluffy and tasty will be easier for you now.
 You’ve been giving the necessary information to make them turn out the best way possible.

 Truly, it’s all about ensuring that you mix the batter the right way while using room-temperature ingredients.
-If you’re able to do this, then enough air will be trapped.
+If you’re able to do this, enough air will be trapped.

 The trapped air will expand and that will help to make the muffins light and fluffy.
 You’ll be able to eat muffins that taste fantastic whenever you want when you know this trick.